coderesolution/InviewDetection.js/README.md

 A powerful javascript library to create sequential animations based on in-view detection.
 Powered by GSAP.

 ## TO-DO
+ - [Patch] Ensure data-inview-split works on parents in conjunction with data-inview

  - [Feature] Add delay attribute to a child directly to increase stagger
- - [Patch] Ensure data-inview-split works on parents in conjunction with data-inview
+ - [Feature] Custom Events: Bind custom events that are triggered at various points in the animation process.
+ - [Feature] Callback Functions: Call custom functions on specific triggers, for instance when the animation starts, completes, or when it loops.
+Pass data
+ - [Feature] JS Apply: Instantiate specific elements via JS by passing objects and arguments, like inview.apply(parent,{})

  - [Consideration] Optional inview delay attached to image load/lazy, or class watch
  - [Consideration] Optional refresh SplitText on resize